anilpank/javascriptninja/html/html.md

 - What elements are being distributed into this <content></content> tag? getDistributedNodes() gives you the list.
 - All the places a given dom element is inserted into the shadow dom?
 Then getDestionationInsertionPoints() gives the answer.
 - Think of getDestionationInsertionPoints() as opposite of getDistributedNodes() method.

+### Event targeting
+- Events in shadowm dom are retargeted.
+So when events happen in shadow dom, they are retargeted so that they appear to come from shadow host.
+- Events will appear to come from shadow host.